Allowing Snapshots Without Detaching the Volumes

 How LVM Works

 Now let’s look at how LVM works.
-When you take the CBS and iscsi/virtual disk part out of the picture, LVM has certain caveats.
+When you take the Cloud Block Storage and iscsi/virtual disk part out of the picture, LVM has certain caveats.
 Here is a good refresher on how LVM snapshots work:

 The problem is that even though LVM is "instant and point in time," when a file system is in use, mounted and possibly being written to, there is a chance that an LVM snapshot isn't going to be what you expected to have backed up because there is data in flight.
 This means a snapshot could be corrupted (after the fact, tools like file system check (fsck) can repair some corrupted snapshots, but will not have the in-flight data) or not exactly what you thought you were backing up because data wasn't finalized on the operating systems side.
 The only way to definitively prevent this is to issue a file system stop, unmount the drive, I/O pause, etc., and then issue the LVM snapshot, and resume operations once the LVM snapshot request returns.
 Certain file systems like XFS have tools for this like xfs_freeze, which commits a file system sync and further file system access is denied until unfrozen.
 Some files systems have this, others don't.
 So in order to prevent this data in-flight issue, the recommendation is that you unmount the drive completely.
 Once you've issued the request and received a 200 response, you can again remount / re-attach the volume and begin using it again, even when the status is "Creating."
 Because the snapshot is done, you no longer have to worry about data in-flight while the rest of the "Creating" processes are occurring in the background.